 For users interested in gaining access to larger resources, please contact OSC Help.
 We can assist you in applying for resources at an NSF or XSEDE site.

-Once a project has been created, the PI can create accounts for users via the ARMSTRONG portal, or add existing users to that project
+Once a project has been created, the PI can create accounts for users by contacting OSC Help to add existing users to that project

 I need additional resources for my existing project